Pediatric Update for Primary Care: Emergency Medicine and Infectious Diseases

 Objectives: 1) Plan appropriate management strategies for skin and soft tissue infections, due to S. aureus and S. pyogenes 2) Identify suppurative and nonsuppurative complications of streptococcal infections 3) Plan appropriate therapy for recurrent skin and soft tissue infections

-Field Notes: Recent Cases From Pediatric Infectious Diseases
+Field Notes: Recent Cases from Pediatric Infectious Diseases [30 min]

 Objectives: 1) Hone the ability to build differential diagnoses for acute infectious processes 2) Identify common and uncommon causes of infectious disease syndromes 3) Recognize characteristics of new emerging infections, such as monkeypox

-Rules of Immunity: Considering Primary Immunodeficiencies in the Office Setting
+Rules of Immunity: Considering Primary Immunodeficiencies in the Outpatient Setting

 Objectives: 1) Identify the most common causes of primary immunodeficiency in children 2) Recognize the most common ‘red flags’ for consideration of immune deficiency